KKR raises bid price for Hitachi Kokusai, extends tender offer period

-TOKYO (Reuters) - U.S. buyout fund KKR & Co (KKR.N) has raised its offer price for Hitachi Kokusai Electric Inc (6756.T) to 3,132 yen a share from 2,900 yen, its second increase, according to a statement issued by Hitachi Kokusai.
+TOKYO, Nov 24 (Reuters) - U.S. buyout fund KKR & Co has raised its offer price for Hitachi Kokusai Electric Inc to 3,132 yen a share from 2,900 yen, its second increase, according to a statement issued by Hitachi Kokusai.

 KKR also extended the deadline for the tender offer - originally Friday - to Dec.
 8.

 KKR had agreed to buy Hitachi Kokusai in April in a deal valuing the company at 257 billion yen ($2.3 billion) or 2,503 yen per share.
-The plan was put on hold in August after a third-party committee said the terms of the deal could be disadvantageous to minority shareholders. [nL4N1KV3N1]
+The plan was put on hold in August after a third-party committee said the terms of the deal could be disadvantageous to minority shareholders.
+(Reporting by Sam Nussey and Junko Fujita; Editing by Edwina Gibbs)